Skokoo/ImCurvin/screenshoots/ScreenShots.md

 **Risk:**

 Note: This is a simulated screenshot for demonstration purposes.
 Running an actual scan on a localhost server via Tor is technically impossible.
+No output here, just the process.

 **Risk scan output:** RiskNormal (Targets):